It's happened to all of us right? You get your monthly cell phone bill, pop open the envelope or email and there it is.

 Fortunately, both offer ways to control or completely disable this feature to take back your precious data stash.

-On Apple devices, you’ll want to head into Settings > General > Background App Refresh.
+On Apple devices, you’ll want to head to Settings > General > Background App Refresh.

-You’ll see a main toggle to completely disable the feature at the top of the list.
+You’ll see the main toggle to completely disable the feature at the top of the list.
 Below it, you’ll find a list of apps that are allowed to run in the background.

 How much data you’ll save depends on the apps you disable, but keep in mind that disabling commonly used or core phone apps could result in losing a feature you enjoy.

 On Android devices, you’ll want to head to Settings > Wireless & Networks > Data Usage.
 At the bottom of the page, you’ll find a list of the most data-hungry apps on your phone.

 To eliminate background data usage entirely, tap the three dot menu button at the top of the screen and then choose Restrict Background Data.
 Confirm your selection and you’re good to go!

 If you’re looking to disable them individually, simply tap the app and toggle the Restrict App Background Data switch at the bottom of the page.